UCSF-CBI/cbioportal_docs/docs/FAQ.md

 2. I will not redistribute or share the UCSF dataset or any elements of this dataset with investigators or other individuals who are not employed by UCSF.

-3. When publishing or presenting work using or referencing data from the UCSF dataset, I will first contact Dr. Boris Bastian (boris.bastian@ucsf.edu) and Dr. Alejandro Sweet-Cordero (alejandro.sweet-cordero@ucsf.edu) to ascertain the appropriate attribution to use.
+3. When publishing or presenting work using or referencing data from the UCSF dataset, I agree to include an acknowledgement of both the Clinical Cancer Genomics Laboratory and Molecular Oncology Initiative at UCSF.

 ### What data types are in the portal?